-The irresistible attraction ofcomic books
+The irresistible attraction ofcomic books What was the first comic you remember seeing?

 Comics have come a long way since they were introduced in the late 19th century.
 Over the decades, comic strips and books (or graphic novels) became more sophisticated, pushing and redefining artistic and narrative boundaries.
 Years ago, Petr Litoš - a graduate of CU's Faculty of Mathematics & Physics - co-founded comic book publisher CREW which is a powerhouse on the Czech market today.
 From superheroes to manga, he says, comics are here to stay.